 Solutions for Tired Teens

 One of the first things we can do is help teens learn to manage their time wisely.
 Limiting participation in extracurricular activities or not taking on a difficult course load will both cut down on daily time commitments.
 Planning out long-term assignments can also help teens to manage time wisely.
 Developing a study system increases efficiency and eliminates the need for all-night cram sessions.
 Teaching healthy habits and time management skills are steps that you can take immediately to help solve teen sleep issues.
-To learn how LifePlan Labs can help you teach these skills, Schedule a demo today.
+To learn how LifePlan Labs can help you teach these skills, we have made a lesson plan available that you can test drive yourself.
+Just click the button below:

 Garey, Juliann, et al. “Teens and Sleep: What Happens When Teenagers Don’t Get Enough?”
 Child Mind Institute, childmind.org/article/happens-teenagers-dont-get-enough-sleep/.